exercism/website-copy/pages/become_a_maintainer.md

 ## Watch The Track Repository

-If you haven't picked a language you want to contribute to yet, check out the list of [language tracks and their respective repositories][repositories].
+If you haven't picked a language you want to contribute to yet, check out the list of [language tracks][tracks] and their respective [repositories][repositories].

 Then go to the repository for the language you've chosen, click the _Watch_ button, and select _Watching_.
 This will notify you of any new issues, pull requests, or comments in the repository, which is a great way